Written Application, Supplemental Questionnaire & Typing Test

 The applicants undergo the following tests.

 Those candidates who meet the minimum qualification standards are invited to take the Criticall Test.
 This is a computer test that evaluates the candidate's ability to hear information and input that information.
 This test also tests the candidate's typing ability while having to listen to information.
 This test lasts for 2 hours.
 Depending on how many candidates test, this may take several days to get all of the candidates through Criticall and the tests evaluated and scored.
+For more information on the CRITICALL test click here.

 Oral Panel Interview